Learn how to make good health last a lifetime

-"Unless you have a serious health condition that makes vigorous cardiovascular activity risky, you can enjoy an active sex life at any age," Baeza says.
+"Unless you have a serious health condition that makes vigorous cardiovascular activity risky, you can enjoy an active sex life at any age," Lambert says.

 Take control: It's true that some seniors experience physical or emotional issues that affect their ability to have or enjoy sex.
 But many problems can be addressed to make sex possible, and pleasurable, again.

 For instance, over-the-counter lubricants and prescription vaginal estrogen therapy can help with vaginal dryness.
 There are many treatments for erectile dysfunction and low testosterone in men, and testosterone patches can improve sexual response in women.

 Trying different positions can also lessen sexual discomfort caused by arthritis or other age-related conditions.
 "I know it can be embarrassing to discuss sexual problems with your doctor," Lambert says.
 "But we're here to listen — and often, our suggestions can help."

 3. Myth: Older adults need much less sleep.